 How much does the mattress cost?

-The bottom line: The Loom & Leaf mattress costs a little more than Purple Original.
-But for a small increase in price, you get a premium mattress made with quality materials, hand-delivered and set up in your home.
+The bottom line: The Loom & Leaf mattress costs more than the Purple Original.
+That’s because it’s a premium mattress made with quality materials, hand-delivered and set up in your home.
 Don’t get us wrong: boxed beds are a great choice for some shoppers—they’re convenient and affordable.
 But at Saatva, we believe you can’t fit true luxury into a cardboard box.

 How is the mattress delivered?